List of pizza varieties by country: Israel

-Many Israeli and American pizza stores and chains, including Pizza Hut and Sbarro, have both kosher and non-kosher locations.
 Kosher locations either have no meat or use imitation meat because of the Jewish religious dietary prohibition against mixing meat with dairy products such as cheese.
 Kosher pizza locations must also close during the holiday of Passover, when no leavened bread is allowed in kosher locations.
 (However, many have found solutions by offering a potato starch-based dough.)
-Some Israeli pizza differs from pizza in other countries because of the very large portions of vegetable toppings such as mushrooms or onions, and some unusual toppings, like corn or labane, middle-Eastern spices, such as za'atar, and even boiled eggs.
-Like most foods in Israel, pizza choices reflect multiple cultures, since people from the former Soviet Union and Europe, plus Israeli-born descendants and Ashkenazi Jews, account for 50% of the Jews in Israel.
+Some Israeli pizza differs from pizza in other countries because of the very large portions of vegetable toppings such as mushrooms or onions, and some unusual toppings, like corn.
+Some Pizza chains in north Israel serve Pizza with ketchup packs.

 Turkey

-Pizza establishments in Turkey are a mixture of local restaurants, local chains (e.g. Pizza Max), and international chains like Pizza Hut, Domino's Pizza, Little Caesars, and Sbarro.
+Pizza establishments in Turkey are a mixture of local restaurants, local chains (e.g. Pizza Max), and international chains like Pizza Hut, Domino's, Little Caesars, and Sbarro.
 While most combinations of toppings reflect common ingredients found in Italy, there are additional ingredients available that cater to traditional tastes as well, such as minced beef, spicy Sucuk sausage, cured meats like Pastırma, cheeses like Kaşar and Beyaz, and local olives and herbs.
 With the exception of some restaurants, pork products like ham and bacon are not available, which are substituted with beef, chicken, or lamb equivalents.

-Pizza has several equivalent or similar dishes in traditional Turkish cuisine, such as Black-Sea-style or Bafra-style Pide and Lahmacun, which adds to the popularity of the dish across Turkey.
+Pizza has several equivalent or similar dishes in traditional Turkish cuisine, such as Black Sea–style or Bafra-style Pide.

 North America

 Canada

-Canada has many of its own chains, both national and regional, and many distinctive regional variations and types of pizza resulting from influences of local Canadian cuisine.
+Canada has many of its chains, both national and regional, and many distinctive regional variations and types of pizza resulting from influences of local Canadian cuisine.

 Mexico

 Pizza in Mexico is made with ingredients typical of Mexican cuisine.
-The usual toppings that can be found throughout Mexico are chorizo, jalapeño pepper slices, grilled or fried onions, tomato, chili pepper, shrimp, avocado, and sometimes beef, bell peppers, tripas, canned tuna or scallops.
+The usual toppings that can be found throughout Mexico are chorizo, jalapeño chili peppers, grilled or fried onions, tomato, chili pepper, shrimp, avocado, and sometimes beef, bell peppers, tripas, canned tuna or scallops.
 This pizza has the usual marinara sauce or white sauce and mozzarella cheese.
-Variations, substituting pepper jack cheese or Oaxaca cheese for mozzarella, are also popular.
+Variations, substituting Pepper Jack cheese or Oaxaca cheese for mozzarella, are also popular.